 Aurora lost ground in the fiscal first quarter to its key competitor Canopy Growth Corp.
 (TSX: WEED), which reported a 23 per cent quarterly sales jump Monday.

-But Miguel Martin, who joined Aurora as CEO in May, says he’s helping right the ship.
+But Miguel Martin, who joined Aurora in May and was appointed as CEO in September, says he’s helping right the ship.

 “We continue to take the necessary steps to execute our plan and transform our business to achieve sustainable profitability and ultimately positive cash flow,” he said in a statement.
 “While we are not satisfied with our past performance in the growing Canadian consumer business, we have a sense of urgency in the execution of our tactical plan to grow profitable market share.”